 We Know Your Time is Valuable, So We Don’t Waste It

 Specialty topics are covered in 2-hour and 4-hour programs.
-For example, understanding Percentage of Completion for a contractor is best offered to those who really want to apply it, but it doesn’t take all day to learn.
-Two hours is enough, and a member can get it either in-person or via livestream.
+For example, “Meals and Entertainment: Compliance, Reliance and Best Practices” (LITX19, Tuesday, Nov.
+17) is best offered to those who really want to apply it, but it doesn’t take all day to learn.
+Two hours is enough, and it is available via the safety and security of livestream.

 What We Are Not